 What are the benefits of growing my own cannabis plants in Costa Rica?

-Some of the benefits of growing your own cannabis plants in Costa Rica include cost savings, control over quality, access to unique strains, and potential medicinal benefits.
+Some of the benefits of growing your own cannabis plants in CR include cost savings, control over quality, access to unique strains, and potential medicinal benefits.
 Additionally, growing your own cannabis plants can be a fulfilling and rewarding hobby.

 Can I transport my cannabis plants or products outside of Costa Rica?

 No, it is illegal to transport cannabis outside of Costa Rica.
 If you are caught attempting to transport cannabis outside of the country, you could face severe legal consequences.